samayo/bulletproof/src/utils/README.md

 	}
 }
 ```
-The `crop()` method supports resizing by ratio, checkout the file for more.

 #### Croping
-You can crop images the same way.
+The `crop()` function supports resizing by ratio, checkout the file for more.
 ```php
 require "src/utils/func.image-crop.php";